AquaDraco/UnityStationWiki/SyncVar-Best-Practices-for-Easy-Networking.md

         //snip - Update object sprite to indicate burning }
     ```
-    * There don't seem to be many cases where you would want a syncvar without a hook, because that implies the
-   client would need to be polling the SyncVar field on a regular basis, which could be a performance issue.
+    * You generally will need a hook unless the client doesn't need to invoke any special logic when the value changes.
-3. Override OnStartClient (make sure to use the "override" keyword!) and invoke the hook, passing it the current value of the field.
+3. (Only if you have a hook method) Override OnStartClient (make sure to use the "override" keyword!) and invoke the hook, passing it the current value of the field.
 If you are extending a component, make sure to call base.OnStartClient().
 This ensures the SyncVar hook is called based on the initial value of the field that the server sends.
     ```csharp
       //make sure to use "override" and use correct name "OnStartClient" public override void OnStartClient()